catchorg/Catch2/docs/faq.md

 it from time to time.
 E.g. we broke repeatability with previous versions in v2.13.4 so that test cases with similar names are shuffled better.

+Since Catch2 vX.Y.Z the random generators use custom distributions, that should be repeatable across different platforms, with few caveats.
+For details see the section on random generators in the [Generator documentation](generators.md#random-number-generators-details).

-Random generators currently rely on platform's stdlib, specifically the distributions from `<random>`.
-We thus provide no extra guarantee above what your platform does. **Important: `<random>`'s distributions are not specified to be repeatable across different platforms.**
+Before this version, random generators relied on distributions from platform's stdlib.
+We thus can provide no extra guarantee on top of the ones given by your platform. **Important: `<random>`'s distributions are not specified to be repeatable across different platforms.**